Meditate, Yogic Path

 On one hand, it’s not a fun or a comfortable place to be.

-On the other hand, feeling stuck is the perfect place to be if you’re craving growth and expansion.
+On the other hand, feeling stuck is the perfect place to be if you’re craving growth, expansion, and personal development.

-It’s full of potential because the more stuck you feel, the greater the opportunity to turn it around.
+It’s a space that’s full of potential because the more stuck you feel, the greater the opportunity to turn it around and change your life.

 The truth is that more often than not we can’t control what happens in our outer world, but… we can control what happens in our inner world.